-CONTENTS xiii Course PAGE 83 The progress of this affection reached its maximum in 4-8 weeks -Thenceforth a decline in the plasticity of the phenomena- All degrees of somnambulism were observable-Her manifest character improved-Similar improvements seen in certain cases of double consciousness-Conception that this phenomenon has a teleological meaning for the future personality-As seen in Jeanne d'Arc and Mary Reynolds II.
-THE UNCONSCIOUS ADDITIONAL CREATIVE WORK 84 S. W. shows primary susceptibility of the unconscious-Binet affirms the susceptibility of the hysteric is fifty times greater than that of normal-Cryptomnesia, a second additional creation-Cryptomnesic picture may enter consciousness intra-physically-Unconscious plagiarism explained-Zarathustra example-Glossolalia-Helen Smith's Martian language-The names in Ivenes' mystic System show rudimentary glossolalia-The Cryptomnesic picture may enter consciousness as an hallucination-Or arrive at consciousness by motor automatism-By automatisms regions formerly sealed are made accessible-Hypermnesia-Thought-reading a prototype for extraordinary intuitive knowledge of somnambulists and some normal persons-Association-concordance-Possibility that concept and feeling are not always clearly separated-S. W.'s mentality must be regarded as extraordinary.
-CHAPTER II THE ASSOCIATION METHOD 94 LECTURE I.-Formula for test-Disturbances of reaction as complex- indicators-Discovery of a culprit by means of test-Disturbances of reaction show emotional rather than intellectual causes-Prin- cipal types-Value of the experiment in dealing with neurotics.
-LECTURE II.-FAMILIAR CONSTELLATIONS 119 Dr. Fürst's researches-Effect of environment and education on reactions-Effect of parental discord on children-Unconscious tendency to repetition of parental mistakes-Case of pathological association-concordance between mother and daughter-Neurosis, a counter-argument against the personality with which the patient is most nearly concerned-How to free the individual from unconscious attachments to the milieu.
-LECTURE III.-EXPERIENCES CONCERNING THE PSYCHIC LIFE OF THE CHILD 182 Importance of emotional processes in children-Little Anna's questions -Arrival of the baby brother-Anna's embarrassment and hostility -Introversion of the child-Of the adolescent-Her pathological interest in the Messina earthquake-The meaning of her fear-Anna's theories of birth-Meaning of her questions-Her father tells her something of origin of her little brother-Her fears now subside-The unconscious meaning of the child's wish to sit up late-Anna's equivalent to the "lumpf-theory" of little Hans-The stork-theory again-Author's remarks on the sexual enlightenment of the child.
+THE ASSOCIATION METHOD 94 LECTURE I .- Formula for test-Disturbances of reaction as complexindicators-Discovery of a culprit by means of test - Disturbances of reaction show emotional rather than intellectual causes-Principal types-Value of the experiment in dealing with neurotics.
+LECTURE II .- FAMILIAE CONSTELLATIONS .
+119 Dr. Fürst's researches-Effect of environment and education on reactions-Effect of parental discord on children-Unconscious tendency to repetition of parental mistakes-Case of pathological association-concordance between mother and daughter-Neurosis, a counter-argument against the personality with which the patient is most nearly concerned-How to free the individual from unconscious attachments to the milieu.
+LECTURE III .- EXPERIENCES CONCERNING THE PSYCHIC LIFE OF THE CHILD .
+132 . .
+Importance of emotional processes in children-Little Anna's questions -Arrival of the baby brother-Anna's embarrassment and hostility -Introversion of the child-Of the adolescent-Her pathological interest in the Messina earthquake-The meaning of her fear- Anna's theories of birth-Meaning of her questions-Her father tells her something of origin of her little brother-Her fears now subside-The unconscious meaning of the child's wish to sit up late-Anna's equivalent to the "lumpf-theory" of little Hans -The stork-theory again-Author's remarks on the sexual enlightenment of the child.

-PAGE

 CHAPTER III

-THE SIGNIFICANCE OF THE FATHER IN THE DESTINY OF THE INDIVIDUAL 156

-Psycho-sexual relationship of child to father-Fürst's experiments quoted-The association experiment typical for man's psychological life-Adaptation to father-Father-complex productive of neurosis-Father-complex in man with masochistic and homosexual trends-Peasant woman "her father's favourite," tragio effect of the unconscious constellation-Case of eight-year old boy with enuresis-Enuresis a sexual surrogate-Importance of infantile sexuality in life-Hence necessity for psychoanalytic investigation-The Jewish religion and the father-complex-Parental power guides the child like a higher controlling fate-The conflict for the development of the individual-Father-complex in Book of Tobias.
+- THE SIGNIFICANCE OF THE FATHER IN THE DESTINY OF THE INDIVIDUAL . . - Psycho-sexual relationship of child to father-Fürst's experiments quoted-The association experiment typical for man's psychological life-Adaptation to father-Father-complex productive of neurosis-Father-complex in man with masochistic and homosexual trends-Peasant woman "her father's favourite," tragic effect of the unconscious constellation-Case of eight-year-old boy with enuresis-Enuresis a sexual surrogate-Importance of infantile sexuality in life-Hence necessity for psychoanalytic investigation-The Jewish religion and the father-complex- Parental power guides the child like a higher controlling fate-The conflict for the development of the individual-Fathercomplex in Book of Tobias.

 CHAPTER IV

-CONTRIBUTION TO THE PSYCHOLOGY OF RUMOUR 176
+A CONTRIBUTION TO THE PSYCHOLOGY OF RUMOUR .

-Investigation of a rumour in a girls' school-The rumour arose from a dream-Teacher's suspicions-Was the rumour an invention and not, as alleged, the recital of a dream?-Interpolations in dreams-Collection of evidence-Duplication of persons an expression of their significance both in dreams and in dementia præcox-The additions and interpolations represent intensive unconscious participation-Hearsay evidence-Remarks.
+Investigation of a rumour in a girls' school-The rumour arose from a dream-Teacher's suspicions-Was the rumour an invention and not, as alleged, the recital of a dream?-Interpolations in dreams-Collection of evidence-Duplication of persons an expression of their significance both in dreams and in dementia precor-The additions and interpolations represent intensive unconscious participation-Hearsay evidence-Remarks.

-EPICRIBIS 188
+EPICBISIS .

-The dream is analysed by rumour-Psychoanalysis explains the construction of rumour-The dream gives the watchword for the unconscious-It brings to expression the ready-prepared sexual complexes-Marie X.'s unsatisfactory conduct brought her under reproof-Her indignation and repressed feelings lead to the dream-She uses this as an instrument of revenge against the teacher-More investigation needed in the field of rumour.
+The dream is analysed by rumour-Psychoanalysis explains the construction of rumour-The dream gives the watchword for the unconscious-It brings to expression the ready-prepared sexual complexes-Marie X.'s unsatisfactory conduct brought her under reproof-Her indignation and repressed feelings lead to the dream -She uses this as an instrument of revenge against the teacher -More investigation needed in the field of rumour.

 CHAPTER V

-THE SIGNIFICANCE OF NUMBER DREAMS 191

-Symbolism of numbers has acquired fresh interest from Freud's investigations-Example of number dream of middle-aged man-How the number originates-A second dream also contains a number-Analysis-The wife's dream "Luke 137"-This dream is an example of cryptomnesia.
+.
+191 ON THE SIGNIFICANCE OF NUMBER-DEBAMS Symbolism of numbers has acquired fresh interest from Freud's investigations-Example of number dream of middle-aged man -How the number originates-A second dream also contains a number-Analysis-The wife's dream " Luke 137 "-This dream is an example of cryptomnesia.

 CHAPTER VI

-A CRITICISM OF BLEULER'S "THEORY OF SCHIZOPHRENIC NEGATIVISM" 200

-Bleuler's concept of ambivalency and ambitendency-Every tendency balanced by its opposite-Schizophrenic negativism-Bleuler's summary of its concept.
-The pointules of the complex necessitates

-PA a 92

-a censorship of its expression-Thought disturbance the result of a complex-Thought pressure due to schizophrenic introversion-Resistance springs from peculiar sexual development-Schizophrenia shows a preponderance of introversion mechanisms-The value of the complex theory concept.
+- A CRITICISM OF BLEULER'S "THEORY OF SCHIZOPHRENIC NEGATIVISM" 200 - Bleuler's concept of ambivalency and ambitendency-Every tendency balanced by its opposite-Schizophrenic negativism-Bleuler's summary of its causes-The painfulness of the complex necessitates a consorship of its expression-Thought disturbance the result of a complex-Thought pressure due to schizophrenio introversion- Resistance springs from peculiar sexual development-Schizophrenia shows a preponderance of introversion mechanisms-The value of the complex theory concept.